 Marriage is one of the most important decisions in human life.
 For the continuation of society, the transfer of values to the next generation begins with marriage.
-For this reason, a quality marriage is important for the health of society.
-The most important indicator of marital quality is marital satisfaction (Taghani et al., 2019; Tekin Catal & Kalkan, 2019).
+For this reason, a quality

 Marriage satisfaction is one of the concepts used to evaluate happiness and stability in marriage.
-Marriage satisfaction is expressed as a real sense of pleasure, satisfaction, joy, and contentment experienced by spouses when they consider their marriage from all aspects (Taghani et al., 2019; Tavakol et al., 2017).
+Marriage satisfaction expressed as a real sense of pleasure, satisfaction. joy, and contentment by spouses experienced when they consider their marriage from all aspects (Taghani et al., 2019; Tavakol et al., 2017).
 The harmony between the expected situation in the marital relationship and the existing situation increases the marital satisfaction needed for the continuity of the marriage.
 The love of the spouses for each other, the closeness of the spouses, their contentment, happiness, sexual satisfaction, and positive attitudes toward marriage indicate marital satisfaction (Taghani et al., 2019).
-In the literature, it is stated that marital satisfaction is affected by many variables such as socio-economic status. beliefs, marital conflict, religious intelligence, personal values and attitudes, communication, marriage marital harmony between couples, supportive approach, ability to share feelings and thoughts, time spent together, and mental state (Frye et al., 2020; Hajihasani & Sim, 2019; Ikican et al., 2020; Sayehmiri et al., 2020).
+In the literature, it is stated that marital satisfaction is affected by many variables such as socio-economic status, marital conflict, religious beliefs, intelligence, personal values and attitudes, marital communication, marriage age, harmony between couples, supportive approach, ability to share feelings and thoughts, time spent together, and mental state (Frye et al., 2020; Hajihasani & Sim, 2019; Ikican et al., 2020; Sayehmiri et al., 2020).
 When the marriage is stable and satisfying, the spouses are healthier and happier.
 Low marital satisfaction leads to less happiness, less social support of spouses towards each other, worsened mental health, and therefore, a decrease in overall quality of life (Karney & Bradbury, 2020; Mehrara et al., 2019).
-Quality of life includes people's psychological states and social environmental relations.
-Many individual and social factors affect the quality of life Gursoy, 2019). & Therefore, depression in individuals with low marital satisfaction may cause negative behaviors in the marital relationship, leading to worsen marital satisfaction and lower quality of life (Aggarwal et al., 2017; Mehrara et al., 2019; Salinger et al., 2021; Wang et al., 2014).
+Quality of life includes people's psychological states and social and environmental relations.
+Many individual and social factors affect the quality of life (Zeren & Gursoy, 2019).
+Therefore, depression in individuals with marital satisfaction low may cause negative behaviors the in marital relationship, leading to worsen marital satisfaction and lower quality of life (Aggarwal et al., 2017; Mehrara et al., 2019; Salinger et al., 2021; Wang et al., 2014).
 When the literature is examined, it is stated that low marital satisfaction negatively affects the quality of life and increases mental symptoms (Salinger et al., 2021; Seyed Mousavi et al., 2021).
 It is seen that women are the most affected party by the negative consequences of marriage.
 Reasons for this are stated as follows: women are more sensitive to marital difficulties; they put their spouses more at the center of their lives; they pay greater effort to maintain the marriage despite adversities; and, their upbringing with traditional gender roles causes them to feel prone to self-blame.
 In addition, it is thought that women act more with their emotions when faced with marital problems, and also that women are more affected by the negativities in marital satisfaction due to their susceptibility to depression (Salinger et al., 2021; Wang et al., 2014).
 These reasons reveal that more research on marital satisfaction in women is needed.
 In addition, there was no study in which marital satisfaction, depression and quality of life were examined by structural equation modeling.
 Therefore, the aim of the study was to examine the mediating effect of depression in the relationship between marital satisfaction and quality of life in married women.